Disabilities

 Documentation Requirements

-All students seeking to register with the CAL must submit the as well as supporting documentation, which must be filled out according to the guidelines below.
+All students seeking to register with CAL must submit the as well as supporting documentation.
+Please refer to the Disability Documentation Page for information on documentation required.